For information on field trip dates

 - Schedule C

-All students must register and pay online before 31st January via the link on https://www.otago.ac.nz/geology/study/field-trips/ plus attend the pre field school lecture during which field orientation and safety documentation is completed.
+All students must register and pay online before 31st January via the link on https://www.otago.ac.nz/geology/study/field-trips/ plus attend the pre-field school lecture during which field orientation and safety documentation is completed.
 If this is not done you will not attend the field schools.
-You are encouraged to view the Pre Field School Slides and ensure you have appropriate field gear required to participate in this course.
+You must view the Pre-Field School Slides and ensure you have appropriate field gear required to participate in this course.

 - More information link

 View more information about GEOL344